Interview with actor Robert Lee

-4. Robert Lee, do you have a dream role?
+4. Do you have a dream role?

 My dream role is … the next one.
 With the glut of celebrity news on TV and on the Web, I think people get a false impression that the acting profession is glamorous and lucrative.
 The reality, however, is much starker: in 2015, the median income for actors and comedians was $17,500 (Source: Canada Council; see page 4 of the PDF’d Executive Summary).

 I have gone years between acting jobs.
 But I learn something from each and every gig, so a better metaphor might be that an actor’s career is akin to a decades-long dream.

 5. Do you think the film industry has opened doors for more opportunities for everyone to shine?
 Please explain.